-- 1 In the associated Computer object in Active Directory, add the following text somewhere in the description attribute for that object: - SRGenericNASDevice - 2 Rebuild the storage resources and verify that the NAS device is displayed on the list. - 3 Perform any needed steps for giving the proxy rights group access to the desired shares and folders on the NAS device.
+- 2 Rebuild the storage resources and verify that the NAS device is displayed on the list. - 3 Perform any needed steps for giving the proxy rights group access to the desired shares and folders on the NAS device.

-7.4 Changing the Default Path for Stored Reports
+8.4 Changing the Default Path for Stored Reports